What we’ve been up to all these years

 As with most modern businesses recent years have included social networking and we now have a Facebook page.

 In February 2018 we expanded to include a new site in Wembley, which uses the Uxbridge test centre.
-Three site gives significant strength and depth to the company.
+2019 saw us add a site in Abingdon (Culham) and 2022 we opened in Birmingham (Stourbridge).
+Five site gives significant strength and depth to the company.

 As a company we put the well-being of our customers and employees first.
 Nothing matters more than people should feel welcome and relaxed while learning important life-saving skills.
 The comments on Facebook more than testify that we have succeeded.